morrownr/USB-WiFi/README.md

 - produces a lot of heat, adapter needs a lot of vent holes
 - expensive

 Recommendation: Do not buy adapters based on this chipset.
 You will be disappointed.
+Better options are available.
+You will likely be happier in the long run with an adapter that uses either the mt7612u or mt7610u chipsets.

 -----
 Adapter Reviews: